Rigidity Conjectures: Introduction

-The interest in the study of automorphisms of $\mathcal Q(H)$ does not come from set theory, but has operator algebraic roots: while developing the connections between algebraic topology, index theory, and operator algebras, in introducing extensions and $K$-homology for $\Cstar$-algebras, Brown, Douglas, and Fillmore asked in \cite{BDF.Ext} whether there can exist an outer automorphism of $\mathcal Q(H)$.
+The interest in the study of automorphisms of $\mathcal Q(H)$ has operator algebraic roots: while developing the connections between algebraic topology, index theory, and operator algebras, in introducing extensions and $K$-homology for $\Cstar$-algebras, Brown, Douglas, and Fillmore asked in \cite{BDF.Ext} whether there can exist an outer automorphism of $\mathcal Q(H)$.
 Their main question, whether a $K$-theory reverting (therefore necessarily outer) automorphism of $\mathcal Q(H)$ can exist, has yet to be given a full answer, but it was shown that the existence of an outer automorphism depends on the set theoretical axioms in use.
-In \cite{Phillips-Weaver} Phillips and Weaver showed that outer automorphisms exist if one assumes $\CH$, while Farah in \cite{Farah.C} proved that under the Open Colouring Axiom $\OCA$, a consequence of Shelah's Proper Forcing Axiom $\PFA$, all automorphisms of $\mathcal Q(H)$ are inner.
-This intuition was later generalized to the setting of more general corona $\Cstar$-algebras, leading to our notion of triviality.
+In \cite{Phillips-Weaver} Phillips and Weaver showed that outer automorphisms exist if one assumes $\CH$, while Farah in \cite{Farah.C} proved that under $\OCA$ all automorphisms of $\mathcal Q(H)$ are inner.
+This intuition was later generalised to the setting of more general corona $\Cstar$-algebras, leading to our notion of triviality.
 If $A$ is a nonunital $\Cstar$-algebra one constructs the multiplier algebra of $A$, $\mathcal M(A)$, and its corona algebra $\mathcal Q(A)=\mathcal M(A)/A$\footnote{If $A=\mathcal K(H)$ then $\mathcal Q(A)=\mathcal Q(H)$.}.
 These correspond to the \v{C}ech-Stone compactification and remainder of a locally compact space. $\mathcal M(A)$ is the largest unital algebra in which $A$ sits as a `dense' ideal; it carries a natural topology known as the strict topology, which makes the unit ball of $\mathcal M(A)$ a Polish space in case $A$ is separable (see~\S\ref{subsec:cstartrivial}).

 \begin{definition}[\cite{Coskey-Farah}] Let $A$ and $B$ be separable $\Cstar$-algebras.
 An isomorphism $\Lambda\colon\mathcal Q(A)\to\mathcal Q(B)$ is topologically trivial\footnote{Coskey and Farah call these isomorphisms trivial, and do not make any distinction between topologically and algebraically trivial.} if its graph